 The attorney for the employer had a conference with the treating physician shortly before the doctor completed a questionnaire specifying a retroactive date for maximum medical improvement (which was relevant to the claim for temporary disability).
 The First District Court of Appeals held that the claimant had no legitimate expectation of privacy and that it is well established that this section does not violate the right to privacy.
-The court noted that workers' compensation cases are substantially different from a medical malpractice action (where conferences are a violation of privacy) and that the only medical professional to be interviewed was explicitly hired for the purpose of the work performed and the injury.
+The court noted that workers' compensation cases are substantially different from a medical malpractice action (where conferences are a violation of privacy) and that the only medical professional to be interviewed was explicitly hired for the purpose of the workers' compensation case, to evaluate the causal connection between the work performed and the injury.